“Where is Door of Faith Orphanage located?”

 We’d love to have you come visit with us!
-If you’re interested in visiting or bringing a group for a service trip, please check out our Visit page and our Visitors FAQs on this page.
+If you’re interested in visiting or bringing a group for a service trip, please check out our Plan a Visit page and our Visitors FAQs on this page.
 If you want to stop by for the day, you’re more than welcome–If you’re bring more than 10 people please just let us know that you’re coming so we can be ready for you.

 “Where do I send my donation?”